open-policy-agent/opa/docs/projects/regal/pre-commit-hooks.md

 # Pre-Commit Hooks

 [Pre-Commit](https://pre-commit.com) is a framework for managing and maintaining multi-language pre-commit hooks.
-This allows running Regal automatically whenever (and as the name implied, before )a Rego file is about to be committed.
+This allows running Regal automatically whenever (and as the name implied before) a Rego file is about to be committed.

 To use Regal with pre-commit, add this to your `.pre-commit-config.yaml`